 Performance components

-(a) Develop SOPs taking into account available laboratory facilities and quality management requirements;
+(a) Develop SOPs taking into account available laboratory facilities and quality management system requirements;

-(b) Establish uncertainty budget for calibration operating procedures;
+(b) Establish uncertainty budgets for calibration procedures in accordance with metrological best practice and laboratory standards;

-(c) Develop calibration certificate templates;
+(c) Design and maintain calibration certificate templates that meet regulatory requirements;

-(d) Maintain and upgrade SOPs (including in support of maintenance).
+(d) Maintain, upgrade and improve SOPs regularly including those supporting calibration workflows.

+(e) Ensure the SOPs comply with applicable regulations and standards (for example VIM, GUM, ISO/IEC 17025, WMO guidance material)

 Knowledge and skill requirements

-(a) Knowledge of best practices relating to SOPs;
+(a) Best practices for developing, maintaining and documenting SOPs for calibration activities;

 (b) Advanced metrology and uncertainty computation including, in addition to the basics, detailed knowledge of Guide to the Expression of Uncertainty in Measurement (ISO/IEC, 2008) or equivalent, application of the Guide to the Expression of Uncertainty Measurement framework to measurement uncertainty evaluation, conducting ILCs and determination of the CMC of the laboratory;

-(c) Laboratory facilities and standards (including software);
+(c) Laboratory infrastructure components and calibration systems, including software, environmental controls, and reference standards);

-(d) Quality requirements (for example, ISO 9001, ISO/IEC 17025, good laboratory practice);
+(d) Quality management systems and standards (e.g., ISO 9001, ISO/IEC 17025, good laboratory practice);

-(e) Meteorological instrumentation, in particular, those in the national network.
+(e) Observing instrumentation, in particular, those in national networks.

 Competency 6: Manage the archiving of data and records

 Competency description